-Through the generosity of thousands of Americans, the Freedom Alliance Scholarship Fund has awarded more than $5 million in scholarships to the sons and daughters of American heroes in the last several years.
+Freedom Alliance has awarded more than $20 million in college scholarships to the sons and daughters of America’s military heroes.

 These Soldiers, Sailors, Airmen, Marines, and Guardsmen have sacrificed life or limb defending our country.
 We care for their families by helping their children achieve the dream of a college education.

 The scholarship not only provides much needed financial assistance; it is also a reminder to the student that their parent’s sacrifice will never be forgotten by a grateful nation.

 There are an estimated 7,000 children of service members killed in action in Operation Enduring Freedom and Operation Iraqi Freedom.

 Tens of thousands more children of wounded personnel will eventually qualify for a Freedom Alliance scholarship.